 Some 61% of daters use apps to meet people who share common interests, according to research by Healthy Framework.
-Another study by the Pew Research Center revealed that 64% of married people believe that having shared interests is very important for a successful marriage.
+Another study by the Pew Research Center revealed that 64% of married Americans believe that having shared interests is very important for a successful marriage.
 Those surveyed even ranked shared interests as more essential than good sex or shared political beliefs.
 Why do we think this, and are shared interests really the marker of a lasting relationship?

 "When you first start dating someone, it can be exciting to discover that you have a lot in common," says relationship expert Carmelia Ray.
 "However, as time passes, you may find that having too much in common can be just as challenging as having nothing."